cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 This gives you a nice visual to see all the changes.
 After reviewing some of the changes you may want to do something like "just accept all the changes in lib" and "ignore the changes in app/views".
 That's really up to you and how you prefer to do things.

-Resolving conflicts is out of scope for this article but the `--ours` and `--theirs` flags for git can be a big help.
+Resolving conflicts is beyond the scope for this post but the `--ours` and `--theirs` flags for git can be a big help.
 You can read some more info on those [here](https://howchoo.com/git/git-merge-conflicts-rebase-ours-theirs){:target="_blank"}
 For me, I'm not actively working or making changes to `lib` so feel ok marking those as reviewed and generally ignore all the changes to my views and cherry-pick or copy-paste any changes I'd like to include.

-As mentioned before, keeping this potentially hairy upgrade within it's own branch giving you plenty of time to review and test prior to merging allows you to skip all together or pick back up where you left off whenever you run out of time.
+As mentioned before, keeping this potentially hairy upgrade within its own branch giving you plenty of time to review and test before merging allows you to skip it entirely or pick back up where you left off whenever you run out of time.
 Merging the upgrade branch into your main branch this way also gives you the option to revert those changes with a single click.